ea167/android-layout-wrap-content-updater/README.md

 This class is a workaround that recomputes sizes and forces a new layout for those views.

-Simply call wrapContentAgain() on the view you want and it will reprocess all the subtree.
+When invalidate(), requestLayout() or recomputeViewAttributes() don't work for you, simply call wrapContentAgain() on the view you want and it will reprocess all the subtree.

 NOTES: